prettier/prettier/docs/plugins.md

   > Tip: You can set `--plugin` or `--plugin-search-dir` options multiple times.

+  > Tip: You can use `--no-plugin-search-dir` to turn off plugin autoloading.

 - Or the [API](api.md), via the `plugins` and `pluginSearchDirs` options:

   ```js